-In this article, Claire Curtis discusses how to maintain a positive safety culture when changing your business and what impact growing your business can have on your safety culture.
+In this article, Finch discusses how to maintain a positive safety culture when changing your business and what impact growing your business can have on your safety culture.

 What is safety culture?

 According to the ACSNI Human Factors Study Group, HSC (1993), the safety culture of an organisation is “…the product of individual and group values, attitudes, perceptions, competencies, and patterns of behaviour that determine the commitment to, and the style and proficiency of, an organisation’s health and safety management.”

 Figure 1 below illustrates the three essential aspects feeding into a Safety Culture, which help determine whether an organisation has a “positive” or “negative” culture.
 These psychological, behavioural, and situational aspects can change, for the better and for the worse, as and when changes are experienced by people working in a business (e.g., business growth, changes in business procedures, increase in business outputs, increase in new employees, etc).

 Examples of positive safety cultures could be where the majority of employees think of safety as an important thing, behave in a way that prioritises their own safety as well as the safety of others and where safety is fully integrated into their everyday work.
 This includes senior management visibly leading by example and fully engaging with safety across the business.
 Conversely, a negative safety culture is when the majority of employees think and feel that health and safety is a burdensome barrier to getting things done; they are sometimes poorly educated in health and safety and see it as unnecessary or not important.
 Furthermore, there can often be a lack of clear direction and leadership from senior management.